Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

 Test Python Services
 --------------------

-The backend changes are complete, please run :command:`run_peek_server` to ensure that there are no problems here.
+The backend changes are complete, please run :command:`run_peek_logic_service` to ensure that there are no problems here.

 StringInt Server Service